Hyon0930/MusicTechPapers/README.md

 # Academic Paper Archive of Music Technology

 ## Overview
-This git repo is to create archive of academic papers regarding music technologies.
+This git repository is to create an archive of academic papers regarding music technologies.
-This main page summarizes  structure of this archive,a way to make contribution ....
+This main page summarizes structure of this archive, a way to make contribution to this repository.

 ## Structure
 This archive consists of mother groups and its child groups as follows.